 Because SaaS offerings are based entirely on using the cloud to host applications, companies do not have to install software on individual devices.
 This eliminates the time and money spent on hardware, maintenance, and initial setups.
 Users can also access applications from anywhere they have access to the internet.

 Most cloud-based programs have applications for the web, mobile devices, or other internet-ready devices.
 Moreover, it doesn’t matter if the user prefers products by Apple, Microsoft, Samsung, Android, or other products.
 This accessibility makes it easier for employees to access data or do work while on the go or from remote locations.
-Companies are now able to utilize a remote workforce to collaborate on large projects.
-Some companies are now offering more flexible schedules since employees can continue their work from home, a different office, or even while traveling.
+For example, in the home healthcare sector, many care companies are now using home care software to schedule shifts, update patient notes, and pass on vital information to other carers and family members.
+This all improves care quality, reduces costs, and helps the business to grow faster.
+In addition, companies are now able to utilize a remote workforce to collaborate on large projects.
+Some companies are now offering more flexible schedules since employees can continue their work from home, in a different office, or even while traveling.

 Another benefit to consider is how software is upgraded.
 Since the main application is hosted on a server, the software development team can roll out an entire upgrade or a minor bug fix as needed.
 Users do not need to update things on their devices and gain seamless access to improvements and fixes.
 Organizations with limited IT personnel especially enjoy someone else being able to enact needed upgrades without having to schedule with individual employees.